bubelov/news/README.md

 ## ✨ Main Features:

-- Subscribe to your favorite RSS/Atom feeds
+- Subscribe to your favorite RSS and Atom feeds
 - Sync with your personal Nextcloud News server
-- Built-in podcast downloader (you need to have a separate player app, there are plenty of them available free of charge)
+- Smooth and snappy user experience even on the older and cheaper devices
+- Built-in podcast fetcher which can be used with external players
 - Enchance your news feed with high-resolution preview images
-- Modern and minimalistic Material Design
+- Enjoy modern and minimalistic Material Design
-- This app supports both light and dark modes
+- Both light and dark color schemes are supported

-This is an open source app that respects your privacy.
-You can always access or audit the source code here: https://github.com/bubelov/news
+- This is an open source app which respects your privacy

 ---

 ## ⚠️ Notes About Standalone Mode
 The standalone mode is still work in progress, which means it's not reliable at the moment.
 You're welcome to test it out and leave your feedback.